dime-coin/electrum-docs/plugins.rst

 Plugins
 =======

-The plugin system of Electrum is designed to allow the development of new features without increasing the core code of Electrum.
+The plugin system of Electrum-Dime is designed to allow the development of new features without increasing the core code of Electrum-Dime.
 To enable or disable Plugins, see menubar > `Tools` > `Plugins`.

 Below you can find a short description of each available tool.